 This afternoon we have a guided tour around the birthplace of Rock n’ Roll – the legendary Sun Studio, where Elvis recorded his first hit.
 This insignificant, yet iconic 1950s building, was the starting point for Jerry Lee Lewis, Johnny Cash and Roy Orbison amongst others and is a designated National Historic Landmark.
 You can still see Jerry Lee’s piano and Elvis’ microphone!
-We stay in Memphis for two nights at the three-star superior DoubleTree by Hilton, right in the centre of downtown Memphis.
+We stay in Memphis for two nights at the three-star Springhill by Marriott Memphis Downtown hotel.

 An early departure this morning as we catch the renowned ‘City of New Orleans’ Amtrak train service to New Orleans, a real little piece of America.
 The double-decker, classic silver coloured train carriages, so typical of the US, feature comfortable reclining armchairs with plenty of legroom, as well as a panoramic glass observation deck and dining car.

 Our journey takes us through vast forests, farms and the small ‘southern’ towns lining the eastern bank of the Mississippi like pearls on a necklace.
 Nearing New Orleans, excitement mounts and we cross Lake Pontchartrain, bizarrely it appears like the train is actually travelling over the water itself.
-We stay three nights at the three-star superior Courtyard by Marriott Downtown, perfectly located in the very heart of the French Quarter.
+We stay three nights at the three-star superior Courtyard by Marriott Near the French Quater.